Nigel Farage: Political career

-Farage had joined the Conservative Party in 1978, but voted for the Green Party in 1989 because of what he then saw as its "sensible" and Eurosceptic policies.
+Farage had joined the Conservative Party in 1978, but voted for the Green Party in the 1989 European election due to their Eurosceptic policies.
 He left the Conservatives in 1992 in protest at Prime Minister John Major's government's signing of the Treaty on European Union at Maastricht.
 In 1992, Farage joined the Anti-Federalist League.
 In 1993, he was a founding member of UKIP.
 In 1994, Farage asked Enoch Powell to endorse UKIP and to stand for them, both of which Powell declined.